rapidsai/docker/dockerhub-readme.md

 ### Extending RAPIDS Images

-All RAPIDS images use `conda` as their package manager, and all RAPIDS packages are available in the `base` conda environment.
+All RAPIDS images use `conda` as their package manager, and all RAPIDS packages are available in the `rapids` conda environment.
 These image run as the `rapids` user.

 ### Access Documentation within Notebooks